2600hz/kazoo/applications/crossbar/doc/ref/directories.md

 #### Schema

+Allow a caller to search for a user/device by name instead of extension/DID

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `confirm_match` | When one match is found, require caller to confirm the match before connecting | `boolean` | `true` | `false`